 - Take up this night routine to get better rest at night

-Getting enough sleep is an easy path to brain function.
+Getting enough sleep is an easy path to proper brain function and helps limit cognitive decline and memory loss.
 If you’re not getting enough sleep, the hardest part may be challenging your patterns or limiting beliefs that are keeping you from the sleep you need.

-Exercise is great for brain function.
-As cited on the Harvard Health Blog “a study done at the University of British Columbia, researchers found that regular aerobic exercise appears to boost the size of the hippocampus, the brain area involved in verbal memory and learning.”
+Exercise is great for brain health.
+In one study done at the University of British Columbia, researchers found that regular aerobic exercise appears to boost the size of the hippocampus, the brain area involved in verbal memory and learning.

 Exercise can be as simple as a 10 minute walk or even 5 minutes of stretching.
 The focus here is that as you activate your body, you activate your mind.

 If you don’t currently exercise, start small and work your way up.
-Here’re 5 ways to help you make time for exercise.
+Here are 5 ways to help you make time for exercise.

 If you exercise a lot, find ways to bring mindfulness into your physical activity for memory enhancement.

-Massage can be a great pattern interrupt to the chaotic chatter in our minds, creating an environment for the brain to breathe and enhancing our memory.
+Massage can be a great interruption for the chaotic chatter in our minds, creating an environment for the brain to breathe while enhancing our memory.